GenetH/setghub_devops_learning/Experience_Continuous_Integration_with_Jenkins_Ansible_ART/Experience_CI_with_jenkins_doc.md

     }
 }
 ```

-- **Execution Example**: Successful deployment across environments using the pipeline script.

 #### **4. Optional - Experience Pentesting in Pentest Environment**
 - **Configure Wireshark**:
   Explore pentesting by configuring **Wireshark** in the pentest environment.
 This is purely for gaining insights into network packet analysis and penetration testing concepts.